IBRice101/IBRice101.github.io/Talks/MinesweeperHackingWorkshop/index.md

 ![Ghidra New Project Wizard Sharing Options](media/Ghidra-1.png)

 Next specify where you want to save the project files.
 I recommend creating a new subdirectory wherever your Minesweeper application is called `Ghidra` and saving it in there, as you can see in the image below.
-THis is more for consistency and neat file structure's sake than anything else.
+This is more for consistency and neat file structure's sake than anything else.

 ![Creating the project itself with the file path and project name](media/Ghidra-2.png)